 There are several build radiator solutions for Jenkins.
 One of the easiest to use is the Jenkins Radiator View plugin.
-This plugin adds a new type of job that you can create: the (see Figure 8-7).
+This plugin adds a new type of job that you can create: the (see Figure 8.7, "Creating a build radiator view").

-Figure 8-7.
+Figure 8.7.
 Creating a build radiator view